This is part of the series of blog articles called “A Writer’s Guide…”, check out this article by writer Kyra Dusk on being a Teacher in the USA.

 Teachers receive a high degree of scrutiny regarding their children with disabilities, even compared to the other hot-button issues.

-The following legislation and vocabulary is essential for any classroom teacher who’d prefer to avoid a lawsuit:
+The following legislation and vocabulary are essential for any classroom teacher who’d prefer to avoid a lawsuit:

 Admission, Review, and Dismissal Committee.
 Comprised of parents, teachers, administrators, and other relevant school personnel, this group is responsible for making decisions that impact students with disabilities.